matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Time that an access token remains valid for, if the session is using refresh tokens.

-For more information about refresh tokens, please see the manual. [add link]
+For more information about refresh tokens, please see the [manual](user_authentication/refresh_tokens.md).

 Note that this only applies to clients which advertise support for refresh tokens.